mr-chaitanyad/FullStackSecurity/README.md

+Here's an updated and more polished version of your **README** for your **Full Stack Security System** project.
+I've included a clear mention of the use of **JWT for authentication/authorization** and **password hashing**:

+---

-# Full Stack Security System
+# 🔐 Full Stack Security System

+A robust full-stack security system featuring authentication, authorization, and user management — built using modern web technologies.

 ---